 When appropriate please apply sun cream to your child prior to their session.
 We will reapply using a Sensitive sun cream factor 30 after lunch, we will reclaim cost via parents.
 (Please provide alternative Sun cream if not suitable).
 Dress your child appropriately so that their shoulders and feet are covered.
 Foot wear must be supportive.
 Please be aware that toes may be trod upon due to play therefore we recommend no flip flops.
 Please also provide a sun hat.

+Please provide the setting with a pack of nappies, a pack of wetwipes and a pack of nappy sacks, when your child starts with us.
+We will store in setting and inform you when they are running out and require more.
 We provide nappy changing and disposal facilities and exercise good hygiene practices in order to accommodate children who are not yet toilet trained.
 We work with parents towards toilet training, unless there are medical or other developmental reasons why this may not be appropriate at the time.
 We see toilet training as a self-care skill that children have the opportunity to learn with the full support and non-judgemental concern of adults.
 We will apply nappy cream with permission, when appropriate, to maintain children’s health.

 We ask for your support to be a nut free setting.
 The staff are highly vigilant when checking lunch boxes reading ingredients list.